MicrosoftDocs/windows-dev-docs/windows-apps-src/graphics-concepts/index.md

 ms.localizationpriority: medium
 ---

-# Direct3D graphics concepts
+# Direct3D graphics glossary

-Describes Microsoft Direct3D graphics concepts.
-This guide explains general 3D computer graphics concepts that are used in Direct3D game and app development.
+Defines Microsoft Direct3D graphics terms.
+This glossary defines, at a high level, general 3D computer graphics terms that are used in Direct3D game and app development.

 ## <span id="in-this-section"></span>In this section